alishasingh06/Text-editor/README.md

-# Notepad
+# Text Editor
-This is a simple text-editr built using GUI library provided by Python.
+This is a simple text-editor built using the GUI library provided by Python.
 It is equipped with the basic functionalities of File and Edit menu.

+Copy-paste and run the code.
+Enjoy adding your important notes and editing its content!